TasfiaAddrita/Instagram-Parse/README.md

 The following **additional** features are implemented:

+- [x] Animated gradient background on the Login viewcontroller (similar to that of the real Instagram App)
+- [x] Customized tab bar
+- Work in Progress:
-- [ ] List anything else that you can get done to improve the app functionality!
+    - [ ] User can double tap to like a photo (similar to that of the real Instagram App)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):